 Sound familiar?
 If it does, you might be an ILP volunteer on a semester abroad, soaking up life in one of these countries.
 International Language Programs is a non-profit organization who sends college-aged volunteers to live abroad for a whole semester, which doesn’t have to break the bank.

 If you don’t know how to pay for a semester abroad, we can help!

-But even though you’re loving life in Nicaragua or Russia, there is something about having a taste of home …. like a batch of warm, gooey, chocolate chip cookies.
+But even though you’re loving life in Europe or Asia or the Caribbean, there is something about having a taste of home …. like a batch of warm, gooey, chocolate chip cookies.
 Even if you don’t have an oven, you can probably make these goodies no matter where you are in the world.